 SECTOR RISK.
-The trust invests in securities of companies in the consumer products and services, industrials and information technology sectors.
+The trust invests in equity securities of operating companies in the consumer discretionary, industrials and information technology sectors.
 The value of your trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.

-Consumer Products and Services Sector.
-Consumer products and services companies manufacture or sell various consumer products and/or services.
-General risks of these companies include the general state of the economy, intense competition and consumer spending trends.
-A decline in the economy which results in a reduction of consumers' disposable income can negatively impact spending habits.
+Consumer Discretionary Sector.
+Consumer discretionary companies, which include retailers, media companies and consumer services companies, provide non-essential goods and services directly to consumers.
+General risks of these companies include the general state of the economy, interest rates, intense competition, and consumer confidence and preferences.
+Success of these companies may depend heavily on disposable household income and consumer spending, and a decline in the economy which results in a reduction of consumers' disposable income can negatively impact spending habits, thereby negatively impacting companies in this sector.
 Competitiveness in the retail industry will require large capital outlays for the installation of automated checkout equipment to control inventory, track the sale of items and gauge the success of sales campaigns.
-Retailers who sell their products and services over the Internet have the potential to access more consumers, but will require sophisticated technology to remain competitive.
+Companies in this sector may be subject to severe competition which may have an adverse impact on their profitability.
+Changes in demographics and consumer tastes can also affect the demand for, and the success of, consumer discretionary products in the marketplace.